Commission Impossible: How and why the FCC created net neutrality

 By way of a brief introduction, let’s just set the two agencies side by side and observe their differing but complementary missions.

 The FCC is concerned, as you might guess, with communications.
 It was established in 1934 to ensure consumers have fair and reasonable access to everything from telegraphs to (later, obviously) high-speed internet.
-Its dominion is information in transit, with authority over things like what frequencies radio stations or wi-fi routers should use, or standards for transmitting digital TV signals.
+Its dominion is information in transit, with authority over things like what frequencies radio stations or Wi-Fi routers should use, or standards for transmitting digital TV signals.
 (Its role as a media censor is an anachronism and, thankfully, irrelevant for our purposes.)

 The FTC, on the other hand, is all about that trade.
 Its mission to keep ambitious and unscrupulous companies in line is accomplished both at a high level, with antitrust and merger investigations, and at a low one, with individual cases of fraudulent advertisement or identity theft, or improper disclosure of sponsorship on Instagram.
 It’s the agency that prevents powerful companies from treating consumers as prey.
 (Its effectiveness may be a matter of opinion, but count on it: we’re better off with the FTC than without.)